Manaslu Circuit Trek - 12 Days

 • Emergency Provision: Emergency oxygen and a first aid medical kit will be taken with you on the trek.

-• Rescue Arrangements: Trained rescuers in case of emergency (included in your Trek Travel Insurance).
+• Rescue Arrangements: Trained rescuers will be arranged in case of emergency (included in your Trek Travel Insurance).

 Souvenir